Genetics of Base Color

 Normal - dominant

-Inheritance Patterns of both Clearflight Pied and Recessive Pied
+Patterns of both Clearflight Pied and Recessive Pied

 A s-f clearflight pied budgie and a recessive pied budgie